 The accommodation is almost entirely on one level, with just a few steps up to bedrooms, or down to the pool and its terrace.

 The swimming pool is a beauty.
 Part-shaded by a pepper tree and festooned with bougainvillea, its turquoise 9 by 4 metres contrast with the deeper blue of the sea in the background.

 Steps lead down gently into water that has an infinity effect.
 The pool is kept open year round, and while winter swims will be properly cold, when we were there in the month of March, we measured the pool water at a very nice 18⁰C.

 There's night lighting, a hot water pool shower, and you're not overlooked.
 The neighbourhood may be residential, but the villa is perfectly private.

-In addition to five sunbeds, there are timber decks on either side of the pool.
+In addition to the sunbeds by the pool, there are timber decks on either side of the pool.
 They aren’t cushioned –this villa isn't about plush luxury– but they're a terrific spot to park oneself with a cold drink and gaze out at the crumpled orange mountains, Mojacar village nestled atop its rounded hill, and the gentle Mediterranean in the east.